 How often should pillows be replaced?

-Most pillows last 2–5 years, depending on material and care.
+Most pillows last 2–5 years depending on material, usage, and care.

 Down-alternative pillows are generally the most machine-washable.

-There is no single “best” pillow filling — only the best one for your sleep needs.
+There is no universal “best” pillow filling — only the one that fits your sleep position, comfort preference, and maintenance habits.

-- Choose gel-infused memory foam for cooling and support
+- Choose gel-infused memory foam for contour and cooling comfort

-- Choose latex for durability and natural cooling
+- Choose latex for durability and responsive support

-- Choose down-alternative for hotel-style comfort and easy care
+- Choose down-alternative for hotel-style softness and easy care

-- Choose buckwheat or kapok for firm, natural support
+- Choose natural fills like buckwheat for firm, adjustable support